bytebase/bytebase.com-old/docs/en/reference/cli.md

 $ bb migrate --dsn mysql://root@localhost:3306/bytebase_test_todo \
   --file migrate_v1_0_1.sql
 ```
-Apply migrate script to the given database.
+Apply the migration script to the given database.

-### `dump`
+### dump
 Dump the schema and data of a database.

-This command is used to backup a database.
+This command is used to back up a database.
 When given no output file and only dump schema, it can be used to view the current database schema.

 #### Flags
 `--dsn`